-Huff, ND The day is “dark, windy & cold,” and the waves are too high to paddle safely.
-Prior to departing late in the afternoon, the hunters have a good day.
-At the evening camp ten miles down the river, interpreter René Jusseaume gives Clark a leather lodge.
+The day is “dark, windy & cold,” and because the waves are too high to paddle their dugouts safely, hunters are sent out.
+They finally head down the Missouri late in the afternoon making only ten miles for the day.
+At evening camp near present Huff, North Dakota, interpreter René Jusseaume offers Clark space in his leather lodge.

 4 Elk and 12 Deer